Tenn456/something-repo/README.md

 You know what you are doing.
 Don't worry you got this.

-One step at a time.
+One step at a time, like the ladders.

-We are learning a lot of good stuff in this class. yayy!!!
+Github Tweaking! lol
+yayy!!!